 Kings County District Attorney Keith Fagundes, who prosecuted both Kings County women, has told CalMatters that he will continue to file murder charges against people who miscarry or deliver stillbirths and test positive for drugs if he feels the cases warrant prosecution.

 Abortion rights advocates believe the Kings County cases have broad implications for abortion access in California, potentially opening the door to criminal prosecutions of people seeking to terminate pregnancies.

-One aspect of the proposed bill challenged by anti-abortion activists is its treatment of perinatal infant deaths.
+One aspect of the proposed Assembly Bill 2223 that is being challenged by anti-abortion activists is its treatment of perinatal infant deaths.